1978

 Far Away Eyes/Love In Vain/Shattered/Sweet Little Sixteen/Tumbling Dice/

-Happy/Brown Sugar/Jumping Jack Flash/Street Fighting Man)
+Happy/Brown Sugar/Jumpin' Jack Flash/Street Fighting Man)

 Note: Soundboard recording was made.